Jahleel Brenton: Port Mahon and Cape Colony

-Brenton asked the Admiralty for a land-based position and in January 1814 he was appointed commissioner of the dockyard at Port Mahon.
+Brenton asked the Admiralty for a land-based position and in January 1814 he was appointed commissioner of the Port Mahon Dockyard.
 However, just months after his arrival, peace was declared with France and the dockyard, deemed surplus to requirements, was abandoned by the British.
-Brenton briefly took command of the royal yacht HMY Dorset before he was appointed naval commissioner at the Cape of Good Hope.
-Brenton was made a Knight Commander of the Order of Bath in January 1815 and in March he arrived with his wife at the Cape of Good Hope.
-Although his wound continued to aggrieve him he oversaw the expansion of the dockyard at Simon's Town and became a prominent advocate for the rights of black dockyard workers and the native Khoikhoi population.
+Brenton briefly took command of the royal yacht HMY Dorset before he was appointed naval commissioner at the Cape Colony.
+Brenton was made a Knight Commander of the Order of Bath in January 1815 and in March he arrived with his wife at the Cape Colony.
+Although his wound continued to aggrieve him he oversaw the expansion of the dockyard at Simon's Town and became a prominent advocate for the rights of Black dockyard workers and the Khoekhoe population.
+While in the Cape Colony, Brenton adopted a Khoekhoe boy into his household.
+The boy had been purchased from a Boer woman by James Barry, a British Army doctor treating Brenton's wife; after manumitting the boy, Barry renamed him Hermes Barry and consigned him to Brenton's care.

 In July 1817 Brenton's wife died after a long illness and the following month he received news his eldest son, John Jervis Brenton, a pupil at Hyde Abbey School, had died suddenly from an "attack of fever and sore throat".
 As a consequence, Brenton increasingly sought comfort from his Christian faith, writing at the time that "...the Almighty in his wisdom and mercy knew what was best for me.
 He has afflicted me, and I humbly implore his Holy Spirit to give me perfect resignation to his Divine will."
 Simon's Town had become a busy port providing supplies to the island of Saint Helena after Napoleon was exiled there in 1815 but after his death in 1821 its importance diminished and the position of resident commissioner was abolished.
-Brenton returned to England later that year and temporarily took command of the royal yacht Royal Sovereign, conveying the Duke and Duchess of Clarence and St Andrews to Antwerp in the summer of 1822.
-That same year he married his cousin, Harriet Brenton daughter of James Brenton, with whom he had a daughter.
+Brenton returned to England later that year along with Hermes and temporarily took command of the royal yacht Royal Sovereign, conveying the Duke and Duchess of Clarence and St Andrews to Antwerp in the summer of 1822.
+That same year he married his cousin Harriet Brenton, the daughter of James Brenton, with whom he had a daughter.
+Hermes was employed in Brenton's household as a domestic servant but eventually returned to the Cape Colony due to his declining health from the English climate; his final fate is not definitively known.